Tutopiya Logo

 The safest method works for every right-angled triangle question.

-- Label O, A and H relative to that angle.
+3. Label O, A and H relative to θ — not relative to the other acute angle.

 Once you have worked through a few, test yourself with the free Right Angled Trigonometry quiz — it tells you fast whether the method has actually stuck.

-Finding a side vs finding an angle: which approach does the question want?
+Finding a side vs finding an angle: which approach?

-Students lose marks by labelling opposite and adjacent from the wrong angle or by using the wrong ratio.
-Use the diagram to decide.
+Students lose marks by labelling sides from the wrong angle or using the wrong ratio.
+Use what you know to decide.

 Right Angled Trigonometry in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or labelling sides from the wrong angle.
+Most lost marks come from wrong labelling or degree/radian mode errors.
 These are the command words you will see and what each one demands.

 Worked exam-style stems (how to answer the wording)

-Practising the wording — not just the ratios — is what method marks reward.
+Practising the wording — not just SOHCAHTOA — is what method marks reward.
 Here is how three real-style stems are answered.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the Right Angled Trigonometry quiz to lock the method in.
+When you can recognise the wording instantly, work through related topics starting with Bearing and take the Right Angled Trigonometry quiz to lock the method in.

 How Right Angled Trigonometry connects to the rest of Trigonometry